 A corneal abrasion is a scratch on the cornea.
-The cornea is the clear, front surface of the eye.
-It is located directly in front of the colored part of the eye.
+The cornea, made of several protective layers, is the clear, front surface of the eye, located directly in front of the colored part of the eye.

 Most corneal abrasions happen as a result of: